The complete guide to mortgages

 Simply provide your details by completing your Trussle profile – when your mortgage started, for example, and what type it is – and we’ll scour the market to find the most suitable deal for you.

 You can talk to our advisers by live-chat, email, or over the phone if you wish, and keep track of your application from start to finish from your Trussle timeline.

 If you’re looking to rent out your property, you’ll need a buy-to-let (BTL) mortgage.

-Most of the big banks offer BTL mortgages, as do some specialist lenders, and the amount they’ll offer you will be linked to the amount of rental income your property is expected to earn.
-Lenders complete a rental stress test on the monthly rental income to determine how much they can lend you, and will generally require rental income to be 125% of your monthly mortgage repayments, but some lenders have recently increased this to as much as 145%.
+Most of the big banks offer BTL mortgages, as do some specialist lenders, and the amount they’ll offer you will be linked to the amount of rental income your property is expected to earn and/or your own income.

-- Interest-only mortgages are more popular.
-For landlords looking to generate an income, interest-only mortgages keep monthly payments low and can maximise returns.
+Interest-only is more popular, to keep payments low and maximise returns.